dguerri/random-tech-stuff/_posts/2024-08-13-cvss-vectors-with-embeddings-and-random-forests.md

 75%, for the worst case, might not be enough in some scenarios.
 And, in general, we might want to improve that 83%+ too, to avoid a false sense of security (or insecurity) while calculating the overall vulnerability management risk for your domain.

-Also keep in mind that the overall "probability" of getting a correct vector is the product of the probabilities of getting each of its dimensions right (this is a naive assumption, and it is a lower bound, as some of these dimensions are correlated).

 There are several ways to improve the model.
 To name some:

 1. Add more unstructured/structured data from the CVE when calculating the embeddings.